 A Simple Guide to Carry-on.

-Restrictions apply to what passengers can and cannot carry-on when travelling on international flights.
+Restrictions apply to what passengers can and cannot carry-on when travelling on international flights at Melbourne Airport.
 What items are prohibited from carry-on baggage can be confusing, so we’ve put together a simple explanation to help get you through security faster and avoid frustrating confiscations.

 Aerosols, Liquids & Gels